expo/expo/docs/versions/v6.0.0/guides/font-awesome.md

 ## Loading the font

 We will load Font Awesome from the .ttf available on the web at <https://github.com/FortAwesome/Font-Awesome/raw/master/fonts/fontawesome-webfont.ttf>.
-To load and use fonts from the web we will use the [Exponent SDK](/versions/v6.0.0/sdk/index#exponent-sdk), which you can install with `npm install --save exponent` in your project directory.
+To load and use fonts from the web we will use the [Expo SDK](/versions/v6.0.0/sdk/index#exponent-sdk), which you can install with `npm install --save exponent` in your project directory.
 Add the following `import` in your application code:

 ```javascript
 import { Font } from 'exponent';